mosbth/cimage/README.md

 About
 -------------------------------------

-The `CImage.php` is a PHP class that can resize and crop images on the fly and output them to, for example to a webpage.
+The `CImage.php` is a PHP class that can resize and crop images on the fly on the server side and output them to, for example to a webpage.
 The class preserves a cache of the generated images and responds with HTTP 304 (not modified) if the image has not changed.

 The file `img.php` uses `CImage.php` to resize images.
 It is a usecase on how to use the class. `img.php` is useful for webpages which want to dynamically resize the images.